NREL/OpenStudio-ERI/README.md

 ## Software Developers

-To use this workflow, software tools must be able to produce a valid HPXML file; see the included [schema](https://github.com/NREL/OpenStudio-ERI/tree/master/hpxml_schemas).
-The primary section of the HPXML file for describing a building is found at `/HPXML/Building/BuildingDetails`.
+To use this workflow, software tools must produce a valid HPXML file.
 HPXML is an flexible and extensible format, where nearly all fields in the schema are optional and custom fields can be included.
-Because of this, an ERI Use Case for HPXML is under development that specifies the particular HPXML fields required to run this workflow.
-The [ERI Use Case](https://github.com/NREL/OpenStudio-ERI/blob/master/measures/301EnergyRatingIndexRuleset/resources/301validator.rb) is defined as a set of conditional XPath expressions.
+Because of this, an ERI Use Case for HPXML is available that specifies the specific HPXML fields required to run this workflow.
+The [HPXML ERI Use Case](https://github.com/NREL/OpenStudio-ERI/blob/master/measures/301EnergyRatingIndexRuleset/resources/301validator.rb) is defined as a set of conditional XPath expressions.
 Invalid HPXML files produce errors found in, e.g., the `workflow/HERSRatedHome/run.log` and/or `workflow/HERSReferenceHome/run.log` files.

 ## Status